cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 **After the first crash** :

-Node2 is not affected, it is note showed hereafter.
+Node2 is not affected, it is not showed hereafter.

 ![crash1](getting-started-img-9.png)